NerdnetCA/nn-ssd1306/README.md

 Arduino driver library for SSD1306 .96" OLED display.

-This is intended as a reference and testing implementation.
-The code is not dense, so don't be afraid to read it and adapt it to your needs.
+This is intended as a reference and testing implementation, NOT for production use.
+In other words, you're meant to use this code to help get to an understanding of how the SSD1306 device works, and how you can implement driver code that is specific to YOUR production requirement.

+The code is not dense, and it's Creative Commons licensed.

 Usage: